yangshun/cs1010s/QUICKSTART.md

 ## CVS Guide (An Introduction)

 CVS (Concurrent Versions System) is a tool to record the history of source files and the documents in a directory.
 If you know Git, learning CVS will be easy.
 Since many people are familiar with Git, references to Git will be constantly made throughout this guide.
-For the full documentation, please
+For the full documentation, please refer to the [official CVS guide](http://ximbiot.com/cvs/manual/).

 #### Step 1: Checkout the Remote Repository